NUMERICAL AND STATISTICAL METHODS - 2022/3

 During computer lab based tutorials students have an opportunity to receive verbal feedback on their work.
-Additionally, students can test their understanding and get immediate feedback through weekly multiple-choice tests.
+Additionally, students can test their understanding and get immediate feedback through formative assessment in the form of weekly multiple-choice tests.

 - Knowledge and experience of the use of standard numerical and statistical methods to solve complex engineering problems

 - Knowledge and experience of using computer programming as a tool to solve engineering problems

 |001||Proficiently and critically use a range of numerical methods for the analysis and solution of engineering problems, including an understanding of alternative approaches and their limitations||KC||SM2B, SM2M, SM5M, EA3B, EA3B, P2B|

 |002||Proficiently and critically use multiple linear regression for data analysis||KC||SM2B, SM2M, SM5M, EA3B, EA3B, P2B|

 |003||Use MATLAB and programming as a tool to help solve engineering problems||KC||SM2B, SM4M, EA3B, P2B|